 One of our favourite destinations that wins for all round sustainability efforts is Slovenia.
-Sandwiched between Italy and Croatia, Slovenia is a small country that is easy to explore and benefits from incredible landscapes and culture, great food, and rich cultural traditions.
-Most importantly, Slovenia recently won an award for being the first sustainable country (Green Destinations) in the world, and the tourism board has rating systems for destinations, hotels and tour operators making it easy to choose to travel sustainably there.
+Sandwiched between Italy and Croatia, Slovenia is a small country that is easy to explore.
+You can benefit from incredible landscapes and culture, great food, and rich cultural traditions.
+Most importantly, Slovenia recently won an award for being the first sustainable country (Green Destinations) in the world.
+The tourism board has rating systems for destinations, hotels and tour operators making it easy to choose to travel sustainably there.

 We also like to encourage our readers to go to destinations they might not have thought of, or that have negative stereotypes associated with them.
 This is a great way to not only get away from over-touristed parts of the world, but also to discover different perspectives of countries and cultures.
 For example, Egypt, Tunisia, and Iran are 3 amazing destinations that could use more tourism right now.

 Traveling sustainably but cheaply.
 Some ideas around this…